 B. The report required by this section shall be transmitted by the executive by June 1st of each year for ten years or until one year after the last pilot project has provided the wastewater treatment division the data required under Section 2 of this ordinance, which ever is sooner.
 The executive shall transmit the report required by this section in the form of a paper original and electronic copy to the clerk of to the clerk of the council who shall retain the original and provide the electronic copy to all councilmembers, the council chief of staff and the lead staff for the mobility and environment committee or its successor.

-either sufficient developer interest, a project that would provide useful information projects or both.
+C. The wastewater treatment division may transmit an ordinance requesting approval to enter into agreements for an additional project or projects provided there is either sufficient developer interest, a project that would provide useful information because it is a different type of development than any of the three pilot projects or both.
 The proposed ordinance shall be accompanied by a summary of the data received to date from the pilot projects under section 4.A. of this ordinance to inform the council's adoption of ordinances authorizing the executive to enter into additional agreements for the direct sale of sewer heat energy transferred to or from the pipelines as wastewater is conveyed to the treatment plant.